 PROVIDER agrees to implement appropriate remedial or disciplinary action for substantiated allegations of rights violations and submit a written description of the remedial or disciplinary action to PAYOR’s Recipient Rights office within five (5) business days of receipt of the Investigative Report.

 PROVIDER agrees to comply with PAYOR’s Recipient Rights reporting requirements regarding death, unusual incidents, serious injury, suspected abuse or neglect and all other alleged rights violations concerning a CONSUMER while they are being served under this contract.
-PROVIDER agrees to comply with those Recipient Rights reporting requirements as established by Department of Licensing and Regulatory Affairs, Protective Services (Adults & Children), state and federal law, and other public agencies as applicable.
+PROVIDER agrees to comply with those reporting requirements as established by Department of Licensing and Regulatory Affairs, Protective Services (Adults & Children), state and federal law, and other public agencies as applicable.

 PROVIDER agrees to furnish the PAYOR’s CEO with immediate notice of any sentinel event involving any Consumer being served hereunder.
 The PROVIDER shall report the death, serious injuries, suspected abuse or neglect and all other sentinel events regarding a Consumer hereunder to PAYOR’s designated staff representatives immediately by telephone and then, in writing on PAYOR’s designated forms within twenty-four (24) hours of the occurrence and, as required by law, to Adult or Children Protective Services Division of the applicable department of the State of Michigan, law enforcement, and other public agencies.
 In addition, incident reports for all other non-critical events will be completed and forwarded to the Recipient Rights Office within 24 hours of the occurrence.

-PROVIDER agrees to ensure that consumers, PAYOR staff or anyone acting on behalf of the consumer shall be protected from harassment or retaliation resulting from Recipient Rights activities.
+PROVIDER agrees to ensure that CONSUMERS, PAYOR staff or anyone acting on behalf of the CONSUMER shall be protected from harassment or retaliation resulting from Recipient Rights activities.
 If evidence is shown of harassment or retaliation, the PROVIDER shall take appropriate disciplinary action.

-PROVIDER will ensure unimpeded access for PAYOR, at any time, and at least annually, to review the PROVIDERs records regarding Recipient Rights requirements such as staff training logs, to complete annual site visits for monitoring of rights protection, and to ensure compliance with PAYOR’s policies and procedures.
+PROVIDER will ensure unimpeded access for PAYOR, at any time, and at least annually for the purpose of annual assessments, to review the PROVIDERs records regarding Recipient Rights requirements such as staff training logs, to complete annual site visits for monitoring of rights protection, and to ensure compliance with PAYOR’s policies and procedures.

 Consumer Grievance Procedures